 7.1.
-Rental pools
+Rental pools (lessor communities)

-Input VAT on retirement real estate forming part of a rental pool is deductible provided there is no break in the business chain.
-Where the purchaser of the retirement real estate is a business, the input VAT is deductible provided the rental of the real estate to the rental pool (rental consortium) by the business is subject to VAT.
+Input VAT on retirement real estate forming part of a rental pool (the purpose of this real estate is not private use but rather to generate rental income) is deductible provided there is no break in the chain of entrepreneurs.
+If the purchaser of the retirement real estate is an entrepreneur, input VAT is deductible - provided the rental to the rental pool (rental consortium) is subject to VAT.